 – Dr. Maloney has performed over 60,000 vision-correction surgeries!

-– The staff at the Maloney-Shamie Vision Institute was AMAZING!
+– The staff at the Maloney-Shamie-Hura Vision Institute was AMAZING!
 From the check-in process to meeting with Dr. Low (Doctor of Optometry) to his nurses and assistants in the operating room – everyone was friendly, willing to answer any questions that arose and reassuring during the entire process

 – Excellent communication process – I was able to discuss further questions I had and the possibility of taking a cancelled appointment with the office directly via email with Dr. Low!
 So convenient with you have a busy schedule and just want to send a quick email.